DHTMLX/gantt-docs/data/desktop/layout_config.md

 Using Gantt Layout
 ==============================

-Starting from version 5.0, Gantt provides the possibility to specify a configurable layout and arrange the elements of the component inside the layout as inner views.
+Starting from version 5.0, Gantt provides the possibility to specify a configurable layout and arrange the elements of the component as inner views of a layout.
 It allows you to use additional timelines and grids to make a flexible gantt chart structure and define various schemes of arranging elements.

-For example, you can place one more grid to the right side of the timeline or to add another grid and a timeline below the default ones.
+For example, you can place one more grid to the right side of the timeline or add another grid and a timeline below the default ones.

 <img src="desktop/gantt_resource_panel.png">